 - Read a children's poem about Boudica

 - Listen to the story of Boudica's revolt against Roman rule, based on the accounts by historians Tacitus and Dio, as told in three dramatic BBC audio episodes

 Children's books about Boudica

-- Watch a video about Roman armour and weaponry
+- Watch a BBC video about how the Romans conquered Britain and Boudica's rebellion

 - The Roman historian Tacitus described Boudica's revolt in his Annals; read his words